someshsharma01/brainycharms-demo/README.md

 # brainycharms-demo
 This is my first repository . <br/>
-Author name - Somesh sharma.
+Author name - Somesh sharma. <br/>
+About - This is demo file.